dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 Clearly, verification errors are identified.

-I'll try with Chrome next, although this is a little more involved - I need to address 2 things to ensure I only see the errors caused by the certificate chain signing anomaly, rather than other unrelated errors:
+Testing with Chrome requires two setup steps to isolate errors caused by the invalid chain, rather than other unrelated issues:

-1. I'll need to create a new *next-end-entity* certificate that has the subjectAltName field set with `localhost`
+1. Create a new *next-end-entity* certificate with `localhost` in the subjectAltName field
-2. I'll need to install my dummyCA root in my truststore
+2. Install the dummyCA root in the local truststore

-For this first item I'll go back and create a new *next-end-entity* certificate for *next-end-entity2* with the subjectAltName field added...
+For the first step, create a new CSR for *next-end-entity2* with the subjectAltName field:

 ```bash
 $ openssl req -nodes -newkey rsa:2048 -keyout next-end-entity2.key \